RobertoCapoferri/DLSCA-article/README.md

 # DLSCA results on Riscure Pinata (ARM Cortex-M4F)

+All the code is available in the `code` folder.

 The results are divided by target (SBOX_OUT or HW_SO), number of devices (1d or 2d) and type of dataset (fixed or random key)
 - `plots` contains the training/validation accuracy and loss
 - `ge_plots_comparison` contains the plots of the evolution of Guessing Entropy (GE) for increasing number of traces